 Often the decision to file for Social Security prematurely is based on a misguided reliance on questionable retirement planning rules of thumb.
 For instance, some retirees have an unhealthy aversion (financially speaking) to drawing down the principal in their investment accounts, and aim to live on dividends and interest regardless of the consequences.
 Given the choice between "touching principal" and filing for Social Security, this subset of retirees choose the latter.

-With a longer-term perspective, it may instead be wiser to tap retirement or investment accounts at what may seem like unsustainably high withdrawal rates, say in excess of 6% (or for that matter, to draw down on principal and capital gains) for a few years if that allows your Social Security benefits to grow the 7 - 8% annually plus inflation in the mean time.
+With a longer-term perspective, it may instead be wiser to tap retirement or investment accounts at what may seem like unsustainably high withdrawal rates, say in excess of 6% (or for that matter, to draw down on principal and capital gains) for a few years if that allows your Social Security benefits to grow the 7 - 8% annually plus inflation in the meantime.
 This strategy might seem to contradict a couple of the many misguided financial planning rules of thumb.
-However, maximizing the size of the monthly check from the SSA can pay huge dividends in terms of long-term tax efficiency, survivor protection, and the reductions of longevity, purchasing power, and investment risks.
+However, maximizing the size of your monthly check from the SSA can pay huge dividends in terms of long-term tax efficiency and survivor protection, as well as reducing longevity, purchasing power, and investment risks.
 Several retirement projections I've performed for clients have borne this out.

 Making the right decision from the start about when to take Social Security has now become even more important, and not just because of the decline of traditional pension plans.
 Until a few years ago, recipients could change their minds, repay the SS received to that point without penalty or interest, and then refile for benefits at the new, higher level, as many times as they wished.
 Because of the potential for abuse, the Social Security Administration now limits retirees to one second-chance, and then only in the first 12 months after filing.